 For one reason or another, accidents can happen in the workplace.
 Some of these incidents can be life-changing.
 When accidents result in injury, an HR manager will be tasked with helping them in any way that they can.

-HR departments, in general, will be responsible for the welfare of the employees.
+HR departments, in general, are responsible for the welfare of employees.
 As an HR manager, you will also need to support leaders in the workplace.
 This guide is designed to inform HR leaders about what to do when injuries happen in the workplace.

 Stress The Importance Of Self-Care

 A lot can happen after a severe work injury.
-The employee involved is likely to need time off to recover, which is crucial.
-It is essential to inform the employee that their health comes first during this time.
+The employee involved will likely need time off to recover, which is crucial.
+It is essential to inform employees that their health comes first.
 Inform them not to worry about work and take care of themselves.

-Give them time to recuperate, but check in on them from time to time.
-Help them feel like they’re not alone and that you can assist them in any way you possibly can.
+Give them time to recuperate, but check in on them occasionally.
+Help them feel like you’re not alone and can assist them in any way you can.

 Ensure The Employee Is Being Looked After

-Under the Health and Safety at Work Act, an employer will have a duty of care for their employers.
-A part of this means that if an employee has been seriously injured and needs time away from work, an HR member should assist them in any way they can.
+Under the Health and Safety at Work Act, employers have a duty of care for their employees.
+This means that if an employee has been seriously injured and needs time away from work, an HR member should assist them in any way they can.

 Support them by helping ensure they are looked after financially.
 They will be entitled to Statutory Sick Pay and could be entitled to Industrial Injuries Disablement Benefit.
 Take steps to help them claim this, and work with experts who have experience with these claims.
-PSR Solicitors are a firm that deals with injury at work claims regularly, so you can work with them directly to help ensure your employee gets fair compensation and that your business does the right thing.
+PSR Solicitors is a firm that regularly deals with injury at work claims, so you can work with them directly to help ensure your employee gets fair compensation and that your business does the right thing.

 A complete accident report should have been filled out within the business.
 An HR leader should always pass this report on to the manager to inform them of the circumstances.
 The manager can then review the information to determine how this happened and prevent it from happening again.